Function Expressions and Arrow Functions in Node.js

 - Be Cautious with

-is needed. - Avoid Overusing Arrow Functions: For complex functions, traditional function expressions may be clearer.
+this: Avoid using arrow functions as methods in objects wherethisis needed. - Avoid Overusing Arrow Functions: For complex functions, traditional function expressions may be clearer.

 - Consistency: Stick to one style for similar functions in your codebase for readability.